lowRISC/lowrisc-site/content/blog/barcelona-riscv-workshop-day-one.md

   * Answer questions on implementation correctness.
 Will executing this progam produce correct results?
 On all RISC-V processors?
 * ISA formal spec goals
   * Clear and understandable to the human reader.
 Precise and complete.
   Machine readable.
 Executable (run RISC-V programs, boot an OS).
 Usable with various formal tools.
 * Key issues
-  * RISC-V's modulatirty.
-A wide range of options, some of which are dynmically selectable or can vary between privilege levels.
+  * RISC-V's modularity.
+A wide range of options, some of which are dynamically selectable or can vary between privilege levels.
 The spec needs to capture all combinations and still remain readable.
   * Extensibility.
 Want to allow people to build upon the formal spec to add support their own extensions.
   * Non-detterminism and concurrency.
 * Status.
 Various approaches are being pursued: 3 projects in Haskell, 1 project in SAIL, 1 project in L3, another in a 'functional subset' of Verilog
   * One of the Haskell projects (led by a team at MIT) is furthest along.
   Models RV32I, RV64I, M, priv U+S+M, Sv39 VM
 * Next steps: within a couple of months publish a formal spec that is complete for RV32IMAC, RV64IMAC, user+supervisor+machine mode, sv32+sv39, and a simple